 Risk assessments were in place to support people to be as independent as possible, balancing protecting people with supporting them to maintain their rights.
-Examples included assessments about how to support people to minimise the risk of falls, to maintain suitable nutrition and risks people faced during periods of distress.
-People had been involved throughout the process to assess and plan the management of risks.
-Most staff demonstrated a good understanding of these plans, and the actions they needed to take to keep people safe.
+Examples included assessments about how to support people to minimise the risk of falls, to manage the risk of pressure ulcers and to manage the risks associated with the use of specialist medical equipment.
+The assessments contained detailed information about the way staff should support people and information about what they should monitor to identify increased risks, for example, signs of infection.
+People and their representatives had been involved throughout the process to assess and plan the management of risks.
+Staff demonstrated a good understanding of these plans, and the actions they needed to take to keep people safe.
 The plans had been regularly reviewed and updated as the risks people faced changed.